root-project/web/manual/trees/index.md

 `splitlevel=2`<br>
 This branch is automatically split into sub-branches, with one sub-branch for each data member or object of the object itself.
-If the object member is a [TClonesArray] (https://root.cern/doc/master/classTClonesArray.html){:target="_blank"} it is processed as a [TObject](https://root.cern/doc/master/classTObject.html){:target="_blank"}, but only for one branch.
+If the object member is a [TClonesArray](https://root.cern/doc/master/classTClonesArray.html){:target="_blank"} it is processed as a [TObject](https://root.cern/doc/master/classTObject.html){:target="_blank"}, but only for one branch.

 ### Adding a branch to an existing tree
 You can add a branch to an existing tree.